 The ALERT function is an "out-of-range" indicator.
-At the end of every conversion, the measured voltage is compared to the values in the V{HIGH} and V{LOW} registers.
-If the measured voltage exceeds the value stored in V{HIGH} or falls below the value stored in V{LOW}, an alert condition occurs.
+At the end of every conversion, the measured voltage is compared to the values in the $V{HIGH}$ and $V{LOW}$ registers.
+If the measured voltage exceeds the value stored in $V{HIGH}$ or falls below the value stored in $V{LOW}$ , an alert condition occurs.
 The Alert condition is indicated in up to three places.
 First, the alert condition always causes either or both of the alert flags in the Alert Status register to go high.
-If the measured voltage exceeds the V{HIGH} limit, the Over Range Alert Flag is set.
-If the measured voltage falls below the V{LOW} limit, the Under Range Alert Flag is set.
-Second, if the Alert Flag Enable bit is set in the Configuration register, the alert condition also sets the MSB of the Conversion Result register.
-Third, if the Alert Pin Enable bit is set in the Configuration register, the ALERT output becomes active (see Figure 24).
-The ALERT output (ADC101S021 only) can be configured as an active high or active low output via the Polarity bit in the Configuration register.
+If the measured voltage exceeds the $V{HIGH}$ limit, the Over Range Alert Flag is set.
+If the measured voltage falls below the $V{LOW}$ limit, the Under Range Alert Flag is set.
+Second, if the Alert Flag Enable bit is set in the Configuration register, the alert condition register, the ALERT output becomes active (see Figure 27).
+The ALERT output (ADC121C021 only) can be configured as an active high or active low output via the Polarity bit in the Configuration register.
 If the Polarity bit is cleared, the ALERT output is configured as active low.
 If the Polarity bit is set, the ALERT output is configured as active high.